LukeDickerson19/Evolutionary-Neural-Network/README.md

-The goal of this project was to try to train NNs to correctly control robots to move around in their simulated environment to eat food and reproduce, through the random mutations in reproduction, instead of with supervized learning or another form of NN training.
+The goal of this project was to try to train NNs to correctly control robots to move around in their simulated environment to eat food and reproduce, through the random mutations in reproduction, instead of with supervised learning or another form of NN training.
 The video above shows the bots actively stearing towards food on their own accord, after a day of running the simulation. <br />